 And these are Nuba people of Southern Sudan.

-They live in small cozy houses equipped with showers if there is no river nearby.
+They live in small cozy houses equipped with showers, though the entrance may require some acrobatic skills.

 They also lead pastoral lifestyle.